 Note: AFROTC cadets train throughout college to prepare for commissions as second lieutenants upon graduation.
 BYU’s AFROTC is administered through BYU Marriott’s Department of Aerospace Studies, which offers a minor (but not a major) in aerospace studies.

 Alumna is a female singular noun.
 Alumnae is a plural noun for female graduates.
 Alumni is a plural noun.
 Alumnus is a male singular noun.
-The shortened singular alum may be used to refer to a graduate of either gender.
+In writing with a more conversational or informal style, the shortened singular alum or plural alums may be used to refer to graduates of either gender.

 She is a BYU alumna.